K-Veschgini/jsonjet/packages/server/README_PROFILING.md

 # 🔥 Server Profiling Guide

-This guide shows how to generate flame graphs of the ResonanceDB server during benchmark execution.
+This guide shows how to generate flame graphs of the JSONJet server during benchmark execution.

 ## Quick Start